aymenkani/shop-microservices/README.md

 # shop-microservices
-A  microservices  nodejs app  with micro front-end with reactjs in the front-end
+A  microservices  nodejs app  with micro front-end with reactjs

 This app uses nats as a streaming server for the backend services.